Cervical screening: having a colposcopy

 Why do I need a colposcopy?

 We have invited you to have a colposcopy because of the result of your cervical screening test (previously called a smear test).
-This is usually for one of four reasons, which are:
+This is usually for one of the following five reasons.

 Most people who have a colposcopy do not have cervical cancer.